rjshvjy/puvi/.dev-index/code_usage_report.md

   - ... and 3 more

 ### writeoffs
-- Used by modules: writeoff_analytics, tm_input_operations, opening_balance, material_writeoff
+- Used by modules: tm_main, opening_balance, material_writeoff, writeoff_analytics, tm_input_operations
-- Files: 4
+- Files: 5

 ### year_end_closing
-- Used by modules: db_utils, opening_balance
+- Used by modules: opening_balance, db_utils
 - Files: 2
 - Functions using this table:
   - close_financial_year in puvi-backend/puvi-backend-main/modules/opening_balance.py